fluid-player/fluid-player/README.md

 ## Overview

 Fluid Player is a new free HTML5 video player.
 It is lightweight, easy to integrate and has advanced VAST[\*](#what-is-vast) capabilities.

-Here is a list of its main features:
+## Features
 * Supports the VAST standard.
 * Comes with its own design, which is easily customizable.
 Ability to use the browser default layout.
 * Timeline Preview.